- Summer Research Programs

 The program includes the following activities:

-- Hands-on research experience mentored by world-class faculty members in a laboratory setting
+- Hands-on research experience in translational oncology mentored by world-class faculty members in a laboratory setting

 - Participation in lectures and workshops offered by the MD Anderson Summer Experience program

-- Technical workshops with a focus on themes that are fundamental in the clinical history of cancer development and progression, beginning with early detection and surveillance and ending with late-stage disease, metastasis and survivorship
+b) Technical workshops: focus on themes fundamental to the clinical history of cancer development and progression, beginning with early detection and surveillance and ending with late-stage disease, metastasis and survivorship.

-- Opportunity to present research findings to peers and faculty during a poster presentation
+- Opportunity to present research findings to peers and faculty in a poster format.

 - MD Anderson's normal hours of operation are Monday-Friday, 8 a.m.-5 p.m.
 Exact work schedules are subject to the mentor’s needs and expectations.